design-tokens/community-group/pages/press-kit.md

 In long-form content, you may use this language:

-The Design Tokens W3C Community Group is a community initiative to develop standards for design tokens as a way to capture the stylistic values of a design system to scale.
+The Design Tokens Community Group is a community initiative to develop standards for design tokens as a way to capture the stylistic values of a design system to scale.
 Design token standards enable creators, products, and design tools to develop and maintain design tokens on a stable foundation of shared understanding.
 Standards ensure that all parties using design tokens will have an expected, quality experience for scaling design.

 Refer to this group as:

-- Design Tokens W3C Community Group
+- Design Tokens Community Group
 - DTCG

-Note: the DTCG is not a W3C Working Group.
+Note: the DTCG is **not** a W3C Working Group.
 The technical reports published by the DTCG are not W3C Standards nor are they on the W3C Standards Track.

 ## Logo